ICATT-Menselijk-Digitaal/boom/README.md

 1. Open a command prompt and navigate to the `objects-api-demo` folder
 2. run `docker compose up`
 3. Open a browser.
 Navigate to "http://localhost:8000/admin".
 Login using: username: daan | password: icatt
-4. Goto Token Authorizations via `API Authorizations -> Token authorizations` and click on "token-1"
-5. Click on `Is superuser` and `SAVE`

 ### Setup boom-app